-The people being commonly very rude builders. especially in this speculative way, and more especially still, when actuated by party-zeal; it is natural to imagine. that their workmanship must be a little unshapely, and discover evident marks of that violence and hurry, in which it was raised.
-The one party, by tracing up government to the DEITY, endeavour to render it so sacred and inviolate, that it must be little less than sacrilege. however tyrannical it may become, to touch or invade it, in the smallest article.
-The other party, by founding government altogether on the consent of the PEOPLE, suppose that there is a kind of original contract, by which the subjects have tacitly reserved the power of resisting their sovereign, whenever they find themselves aggrieved by that authority, with which they have, for certain purposes, voluntarily entrusted him.
-These are the speculative principles of the two parties; and these too are the practical consequences deduced from them.
+As no party, in the present age, can well support itself without a philosophical or speculative system of principles annexed to its political or practical one, we accordingly find, that each of the factions into which this nation is divided has reared up a fabric of the former kind, in order to protect and cover that scheme of actions which it pursues.
+The people being commonly very rude builders, especially in this speculative wav. and more especially still when actuated by party zeal, it is natural to imagine that their workmanship must be a little unshapely, and discover evident marks of that violence and hurry in which it was raised.
+The one party, by tracing up government to the Deity, endeayour to render it so sacred and inviolate, that it must be little less than sacrilege, however tyrannical it may become to touch or invade it in the smallest article.
+The other party, by founding government altogether on the consent of the people, suppose that there is a kind of original contract, by which the subjects have tacitly reserved the power of resisting their sovereign. whenever they find themselves aggrieved by that authority with which they have, for certain purposes, voluntarily intrusted him.
+These are the speculative principles of the two parties, and these, too, are the practical consequences deduced from them.

-I shall venture to affirm, That both these systems of speculative principles are just; though not in the sense, intended by the parties: And, That both the schemes of practical consequences are prudent; though not in the extremes, to which each party, in opposition to the other, has commonly endeavoured to carry them.
+I shall venture to affirm, That both these systems of speculative principles are just, though not in the sense intended by the parties: And, That both the schemes of practical consequences are prudent, though not in the extremes to which each party, in opposition to the other, has commonly endeavoured to carry them.